 The Emergency Relief Coordinator manages CERF on behalf of the UN Secretary-General and is supported by the CERF secretariat, which ensures that funds are allocated properly, disbursed in a timely manner, and that the use of funds is reported appropriately and transparently.
 The CERF Advisory Group provides policy guidance to the Secretary-General on the use and impact of the fund.

-Since its inception, 126 UN Member States and observers, as well as regional Governments, corporate donors, foundations and individuals, made it possible for humanitarian partners to deliver over $5 billion in life-saving assistance in over 100 countries and territories.
+Since its inception in 2006, 126 UN Member States and observers, as well as regional Governments, corporate donors, foundations and individuals, made it possible for humanitarian partners to deliver over $5.5 billion in life-saving assistance in over 100 countries and territories.
 Many recipient countries also become a donor to CERF and contribute, making CERF a fund for all, by all.

-Recognizing the clear need for more substantial and more strategic humanitarian financing, and considering the impressive track record of CERF in resourcing life-saving assistance for crisis-affected people, the UN General Assembly endorsed the Secretary-General’s call to expand CERF’s annual funding target to $1 billion.
+Recognizing the clear need for more strategic humanitarian financing and considering the impressive track record of CERF in resourcing life-saving assistance for crisis-affected people, the UN General Assembly endorsed the Secretary-General’s call to expand CERF’s annual funding target to $1 billion.
 In its resolution A/RES/71/127 of December 2016, the General Assembly called upon all Member States and the private sector to ensure a fully funded $1 billion CERF commensurate with today’s humanitarian needs.